Year 7 Catch Up Grant

 Case Study One

-Child A is a curretn Year 8 pupil who benefited from the Year 7 Catch up Grant last year.
-She has been on the RWI phonics programme since she started at Riverside School in September 2014.
+Pupil A has been on the RWI phonics programme since she started at Riverside School in September 2014.
 When joining Riverside, she was familiar with the Set 1 Sounds but could not yet use these effectively to read words.
 She was provided with support in learning how to use her knowledge of sounds to read CVC words during her time in the Primary Phase.

-Throughout the year, Child A had one to one reading sessions which focused on learning the final Set 1 Sounds and using these to read words and short passages.
+Pupil A had one to one reading sessions which focused on learning the final Set 1 Sounds and using these to read words and short passages.
 By the end of the year she knew 30/31 of these at speed and was independently using her knowledge of sounds to read words within the Red Books.
 Child A had a good understanding of the stories that she was reading and could answer questions about them.
-This academic year, Child A has continued to access RWI phonics and reading within her class to build on her achievements and progress, even taking letter based tasks home to complete with her family.
+Child A has continued to access RWI phonics and reading within her class to build on her achievements and progress, even taking letter based tasks home to complete with her family.

 Case Study Two

-Child B is a Year 8 pupil who benefited from the Year 7 Catch up Grant in 2016/2017.
+Child B is a Year 8 pupil who benefited from the Year 7 Catch up Grant.
 She has been on the RWI phonics program since Year 6.

 When first arriving at Riverside, Child B was using sign and key words to communicate.
 During Child B's primary years, support was provided through the program 'See and Learn' to help with her sounds.
-She then embarked on the RWI program at the start of September 2016 where, initially, she worked in small groups using a sound bag and sound boxes which were filled with motivating objects relating to each of the sounds.
+She embarked on the RWI program where, initially, she worked in small groups using a sound bag and sound boxes which were filled with motivating objects relating to each of the sounds.

-This academic year, Child B continus to access RWI phonics and reading within her class.
+Child B continues to access RWI phonics and reading within her class.
 She is making steady progress by using lots of motivating objects and also repetition.